Stability and Decay properties of Solitary wave solutions for the generalized BO-ZK equation: Solitary waves

+For cases (i) and (ii) from Theorem \ref{nonexistence}, the existence of solitary-wave solutions of \eqref{2bozk-main} is established in the next result.

-\begin{theo} Let $\alpha\varepsilon, c\alpha<0$ and $p=\frac{k}{m}<4$, where $m\in\N$ is odd and $m$ and $k$ are relatively prime.
-Then the equation (\ref{2bozk}) admits a nontrivial solution $\ff\in \mathscr{Z}$. \end{theo} \textbf{Proof.} The proof is based on the concentration-compactness principle \cite{l1,l2}.
-We suppose that $\alpha<0$.
-The proof for $\alpha>0$ is similar.
-Without loss of generality we assume that $\alpha=-1$ and $c=1$.
-We consider the minimization problem
+\begin{theorem} Let $\alpha\varepsilon, c\alpha<0$ and $p=\frac{k}{m}<4$, where $m\in\N$ is odd and $m$ and $k$ are relatively prime.
+Then equation (\ref{2bozk}) admits a non-trivial solution $\ff\in \mathscr{Z}$. \end{theorem} \begin{proof} The proof is based on the concentration-compactness principle \cite{l1,l2}.
+Suppose that $\alpha<0$ (the proof for $\alpha>0$ is similar).
+Without loss of generality, assume that $\alpha=-1$ and $c=1$ so that $\varepsilon=+1$ (see Remark \ref{scalingrem}) and consider the minimization problem